Note: This article was updated in October of 2018.

 If you’re a fan of the horror genre and own a Nintendo 3DS, you’re not completely out of luck.
 There are a few select titles that may be worth your time.
 Now grant it, some horror titles may not be for everyone and finding enough games to craft a list can be a stretch.
 Likewise, we are focusing strictly on 3DS video games and not looking back at the previous platform release of the Nintendo DS.

-With that said, here’s our list of 3DS horror games.
+With that said, here’s our list of 3DS horror games in no particular ranking order.
 Did we miss out on a video game title worth being added in for a future update?
 Let us know by leaving a comment down below.

 Corpse Party is an older video game title that’s seen a number of remakes and ports over the years.
 On the Nintendo 3DS, a remake of the video game was launched into the market that added a number of characters and expanded a bit into the story narrative.